sumithpdd/quizapp/quizze/README.md

 3. Add an Android app to your project
 4. Use the keytool to generate an SHA Certificate.
 "C:\Program Files\Java\jre1.8.0_251\bin\keytool.exe" -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore

+## Stateless and Stateful widgets

+TOP - MaterialApp
+        Title
+        Home -  Scaffold
+                    AppBar
+                    body
+                        Container

+BuildContext - where the widget lives in the application tree.